RESEARCH

 Michael Bell, Rachel Gurney, Annie Jones, Marisa Lanker, Sarah Rios, Valerie Stull, and Sarah Janes Ugoretz

-Centering social justice in climate-smart agriculture is key to ensuring its long-term sustainability and success.
-Through conservation practices such as continuous ground cover, minimal soil disturbance, and crop diversification, climate-smart agriculture reduces greenhouse gas emissions and increases resilience to climate impacts.
-In order to be truly sustainable, however, climate-smart strategies must also enhance community well-being and address critical needs of farm producers and laborers.
-Climate-smart strategies that enhance food sovereignty and improve supply chain relationships—especially between farm producers and laborers—can strengthen both ecosystem and community resilience; yet, little research focuses on these issues.
-Broadly, this project addresses the question, what social justice values, principles, and strategies should be applied in climate-smart agriculture to support the well-being of communities, farm producers, and farm laborers?
-This project involves participatory research methods to develop community-guided social justice metrics for sustainable climate-smart Tribal food sovereignty, dairy production, and vegetable production.
-In addition, this project focuses on Wisconsin as a key agricultural state and develops a blueprint for considering community needs when developing climate-smart agricultural strategies for other states.
-Through interviews and focus groups, our researchers incorporate input from historically underserved and underrepresented food system actors (e.g. farm employees and Tribal members).
-This work facilitates broad and diverse conversations about social justice, labor patterns, and sovereignty, within food systems in order to ensure our findings are culturally appropriate and materially significant.
-These findings will be disseminated via labor management workshops for farm employers as well as professional development workshops for agricultural agency staff.
-This project is funded by the USDA’s Natural Resources Conservation Service (NRCS) with additional support from the Soil Health Alliance for Research & Engagement (SHARE).
+Centering rural well-being in agriculture is essential for ensuring long-term sustainability and success.
+Through practices like continuous ground cover, minimal soil disturbance, and crop diversification, sustainable farming improves soil health and builds resilience.
+To be truly effective, agricultural strategies should also support the needs of farm producers and laborers.
+Strategies that strengthen local food systems and improve relationships between producers and workers can enhance both ecosystem and rural resilience, but this area has been underexplored in research.
+This project explores what values and principles can best support the well-being of communities, producers, and farm laborers in sustainable agricultural practices.
+Using participatory research methods, we aim to develop metrics for sustainable Tribal food systems, dairy production, and vegetable farming.
+The project focuses on Wisconsin, a key agricultural state, and develops a framework that can be applied in other states.
+Through interviews and focus groups, we gather insights from a range of food system actors, including farm employees and Tribal members, to ensure the findings are relevant and impactful.
+These results will be shared through workshops for farm employers and agricultural professionals.
+The project is funded by the USDA’s Natural Resources Conservation Service (NRCS) with additional support from the Soil Health Alliance for Research & Engagement (SHARE).

 Soil Health Alliance for Research and Engagement (SHARE)